-Healthy and progressive organizations make change easier than stinky evil organizations do.
-Smart organizations (or managers) often depend on change.
+Healthy organizations make change easier than stinky dysfunctional organizations do.
+Healthy organizations often depend on change.
 Leaders in these havens for smart people not only encourage positive change to happen, but expect people at all levels of their organization to push for it.
-It requires more work and maturity for these managers to make this kind of environment successful, but when they pull it off, smart people are systematically encouraged to be smart.
-Idea pitching happens all the time: in hallways, in the cafeteria, in meetings.
+It requires more work and maturity for these managers to make this environment successful, but when they pull it off, smart people are systematically encouraged to be smart. healthy Idea pitching and critiquing happens all the time: in hallways, in the cafeteria, in meetings.

 But since most of us don’t work in these kinds of places, the burden of pitching ideas falls heavily on our shoulders.

 The classic mistake of would be idea pitchers is to pitch the idea well before it’s ready.
 When most people find an interesting idea, they’re quickly seduced by their egos into doing silly and non productive things, like annoying everyone they come into contact with by telling them how amazing their new idea is.
 The thrill of being clever is so strong that they forget the fact that there are 100 interesting ideas bouncing around for every single truly good idea.